Culture of the Czech Republic: Cinema

 The history of Czech cinema starts with Jan Kříženecký, an early pioneer of cinematography from the end of the 19th century.
 The first major film studio, Barrandov Studios, was launched by Miloš Havel in 1933.

 Otakar Vávra was among the most notable domestic directors in Czechoslovakia from the late 1930s onward.
 In the 1960s – leading up to the Prague Spring of 1968 – the Czechoslovak New Wave emerged, led by directors like Miloš Forman, Věra Chytilová or Jiří Menzel.
-Miloš Forman managed to flee before the invasion of Czechoslovakia in 1968 and continued his career in the United States, where he reached high critical acclaim and received two Academy Awards for Best Director for his movies One Flew Over the Cuckoo's Nest (1975) and Amadeus (1984).
+Miloš Forman managed to flee before the invasion of Czechoslovakia in 1968 and continued his career in the United States, where he achieved international critical acclaim and received two Academy Awards for Best Director for his films One Flew Over the Cuckoo's Nest (1975) and Amadeus (1984).

 Jiří Menzel was another Academy Award laureate, winning the 1967 Academy Award for Best Foreign Language Film with his first feature film, Closely Watched Trains.
 A contemporary director Jan Svěrák is another laureate of the Academy Award for Best Foreign Language Film, which he received for his drama Kolya in 1996.

-The Czech Republic also has a long tradition in animated movies.
-Probably the most notable animator is Jiří Trnka – active from 1940s to 1960s – recognized especially for his stop motion puppet movies.
+The Czech Republic also has a long tradition in animated films.
+The most notable animator is Jiří Trnka – active from the 1940s to the 1960s – recognised especially for his stop motion puppet films.
+Some examples of notable animated series are The Little Mole and Pat & Mat.

+Music

+One of the most notable early Baroque composers is Adam Václav Michna of Otradovice, who lived in Jindřichův Hradec in the 17th century.
+He is the author of the oldest known Czech Christmas carol Chtíc, aby spal.
+A prominent eighteenth-century composer was Jan Dismas Zelenka, who was the director of the renowned Dresden Hofkapelle.
+He also influenced Bedřich Smetana, who is generally considered one of the most influential Czech composers of 19th century classical music together with Antonín Dvořák and Leoš Janáček.
+Of these three, the one best known internationally is Antonín Dvořák, being well received in Great Britain and spending three years in the US as the director of the National Conservatory of Music in New York City.
+Dvořák's New World Symphony became "one of the most popular of all time" according to Clapham.
+19th century Bohemia is also associated with the development of the popular folk dance Polka.

+Among the Czech musicians of the 20th century, Karel Gott was among the most prominent, being the 42 times winner of the Český slavík for the best male singer.
+He was one of the few musicians who were allowed to perform in the Western Bloc during the Cold War, becoming known as the "Golden voice of Prague".